 Air travel is a significant source of greenhouse gas emissions, which in turn are a significant contributor to climate change.
 SIGPLAN hosts a number of annual scientific meetings at various locations throughout the world.
 While such meetings are important for furthering important research, we would be remiss in not exploring possible mitigations.
 Accordingly, SIGPLAN has formed an ad hoc committee to study the climate impact of conferences and possible steps that SIGPLAN might take in response.
 The committee chair is Benjamin Pierce; its other members are Jens Palsberg and SIGPLAN EC members Crista Lopes and Michael Hicks.
 An interim report summarizes a number of ideas under consideration and some experiments currently underway, following intensive discussions within the committee and with the overall community at town hall meetings.

 Concretely, we are experimenting with offering carbon offsets to registrants for this year’s POPL.
-The POPL registration website includes a link that participants may choose to follow to reach an offset purchase page at atmosfair, a major carbon offset vendor.
-Participation is voluntary, and ACM is not involved in the purchase in any way.
-(We realize that offsets might be easier to reimburse from research grants if they were included in the conference registration fee.
+The POPL registration website included a link that participants could choose to follow to reach an offset purchase page at atmosfair, a major carbon offset vendor.
+Participation was voluntary, and ACM was not involved in the purchase in any way.
+(We realize that offsets would have been easier to reimburse if they were included in the conference registration fee.
 We are investigating whether this can be done for future conferences.)